-UWA Rangers – The Keepers of Uganda’s National Parks
+UWA Rangers – Keeping Uganda’s National Park Safe & Secure

-Uganda Wildlife Authority Rangers means safe and secure National Park Visits
+Uganda Wildlife Authority Rangers equals to safe and secure National Park Visits for Tourists

-Uganda Wildlife Authority Rangers, like the police, protect and serve, the protect wildlife conserving it and the parks for future Generations and they protect visitors to the parks that are entering unfamiliar Territory to them and need someone who is capable of guiding and protecting them while Visiting the Parks.
+Uganda Wildlife Authority Rangers, like the police, protect and serve.
+They safeguard wildlife conserving it and the parks for Future Generations, and they protect visitors to the parks that are entering unfamiliar Territory to them and need someone capable of guiding and protecting them while Visiting the Parks.

 At times Rangers have even given the ultimate sacrifice, their very lives in battles with poachers.
 Most do not become Rangers because of Financial Gains but because they are principled men and women dedicated to preserving the natural wonders found in Uganda.